conso/katacombs/README.md

 ```

    #### World correctness
-   The only requirement for the world to be correct is that the locations must have mutual references to each other.
+   There are only two requirements for the world.
+The first is that there should not be two different locations with the same title.
+The second is that the locations must have mutual reversed references to each other.
 That means that if from location A going South I end up in location B, then from location B going North I must end up in location A. Same principle should be valid for all cardinal points, but also when going up and down.

 #### Interact with the environment